nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 This blog post is the beginning of a cost model for the implementation that is available via "Nim devel" aka Nim version 2.

-This implementation was designed for **embedded, hard realtime systems**.
+This implementation was designed for **embedded, hard real-time systems**.
 Generally speaking, assuming you have enough RAM (which is about **64 kB**) all of Nim's language features are supported -- including exception handling and heap based storage.
 The implementation